lawsie/guizero/docs-src/docs/images.md

 ### Resizing

-When the size of a widget is changed the image will be changed to fit the widget, if `PIL` is available the image will be scaled correctly, if not the image will be cropped.
+When the size of a widget is changed the image will be changed to fit the widget.
+If the additional image features were installed and `PIL` is available, the image will be scaled correctly, if not the image will be cropped.

 ### Animated GIFs